crhain/freeCodeCamp-Simon/README.md

 CHANGES AND ADDITIONS
 ==================================================

-4. rename aiPanelSequence to aiSteps?
-5. rename playerPanelSequence to playerSteps?

-8. ADD css styling
-9. add labels for buttons
+1. add labels for buttons
-10. and visual effects for control buttons
+2. and visual effects for control buttons
+3. ADD css styling
-11. add error sound
+4. add error sound
-12. edit panel sounds and add functionality to play them continuously
+5. edit panel sounds and add functionality to play them continuously

 ## Table of Contents